osprey-dcs/feed-core/documentation/building.rst

 * pyDevSup (also needs python headers) https://mdavidsaver.github.io/pyDevSup

-Optional for python API to access through running IOC
+Optional for python API to access through running IOC.
+Defaults to using 'python' (from `$PATH`).
+Can be changed in pyDevSup/configure/CONFIG_SITE

 * cothread https://github.com/dls-controls/cothread